 system variable controls the point at which a semisynchronous

-replication master waits for slave acknowledgment of transaction
+replication source waits for replica acknowledgment of transaction

 receipt before returning a status to the client that committed the